dolthub/dolt/README.md

 #### Decentralized database

 Noms should be a natural fit to move data around certain kinds of widely decentralized applications.
-Rather than just moving raw files, e.g., with rsync, you can move around structured data which is immediately queryable and usable by the applciation.
+Rather than moving raw data files, e.g., with rsync, and then rebuilding the database at each node, just move the database itself.

 ## Get Involved